 10 insights and tips this year’s fashion graduates should remember

-As Graduate Fashion Week comes to a close celebrating its 25th anniversary, newly appointed brand ambassador Mandi Lennard, head of creative consultancy Mandi’s Basement, shares some advice and tips for those about to enter the industry.
+As London's Graduate Fashion Week comes to a close celebrating its 25th anniversary, newly appointed brand ambassador Mandi Lennard, head of creative consultancy Mandi’s Basement, shares some advice and tips for those about to enter the industry.

 Kim Jones Menswear 2001